 - Take a permanent full-time position

-- Work for an agency supplying workers to other businesses
+- Work for an employment agency that supplies workers to other businesses

 Consequences of Breaching Work Restrictions

-- Visa curtailment: Your visa may be shortened or cancelled
+- Visa curtailment or cancellation: Your permission may be shortened or revoked

-- Re-entry ban: A re-entry ban of 1-10 years may be imposed
+- Re-entry ban: A UK visa re-entry ban of 1-10 years may be imposed depending on circumstances

-- Future refusals: Breaches create adverse immigration history affecting future applications
+- Future refusals: Breaches create adverse immigration history affecting all future UK visa applications

-- Employer penalties: Employers face fines up to £60,000 per illegal worker
+- Employer penalties: Employers face civil penalties up to £60,000 per illegal worker

 Volunteering vs Voluntary Work

-Can I Switch from Student Visa to Skilled Worker Visa?
+Switching from Student Visa to Skilled Worker Visa

 Yes, you can switch from a Student visa to a Skilled Worker visa from inside the UK without returning home.
-You do not need to complete your degree first, but you must have a job offer from a licensed sponsor at the appropriate skill level (RQF 3 or above) and meet the minimum salary threshold.
+You do not need to complete your degree first, but the role must be at RQF Level 6 (degree level) or above following the July 2025 changes, and you must meet the new £41,700 general salary threshold (or £33,400 as a New Entrant).

 Many students choose to switch directly to the Skilled Worker visa if they receive a qualifying job offer.
-This is often faster than waiting for the Graduate Route, particularly if you have secured employment in a shortage occupation or with a competitive salary.
+This is often the fastest route to long-term UK residence, particularly if you have secured employment with a competitive salary at a sponsoring employer.

 - Certificate of Sponsorship: Obtain a valid CoS from a licensed sponsor

-- Skill level: Job must be at RQF Level 3 or above
+- Skill level: Job must be at RQF Level 6 (degree level) or above — bachelor's-level role minimum

 - Application timing: Apply while your Student visa remains valid